-If you rent your car with a reputable rental agency, they’ll make sure you won’t have any insurance issues at the border.
-Do double-check with them, though, that they actually allow you to take a rental car across international borders in the Balkans.
+If you rent your car with a reputable rental agency, they’ll ensure you won’t have any insurance issues at the border.
+Double-check with them, though, that they allow you to take a rental car across international borders in the Balkans.
 Some companies might not.

 Entering And Leaving Kosovo Legally

-If you’re traveling between Skopje and Pristina as short trips, returning the same way, there will be zero issues, though.
+If you’re traveling between Skopje and Pristina as short trips, returning the same way, there will be zero issues.

 Do you have experience traveling from Skopje to Pristina or from Pristina to Skopje?
 Tell everyone about your trip in the comments below!Share